Hans Lammers: Postwar insights

 After the war's conclusion, Lammers provided Allied interrogators with some insights into the nature of the Third Reich's hierarchy.
 Postwar mythology was such that many were convinced Hitler had completely ostracised the aristocratic officers under his command, but the truth was somewhat different.
 Lammers reported to the Allies that Nazi kingpins and high-ranking Wehrmacht officers received lavish gifts, severance packages, expropriated estates and huge cash awards.
 Recipients of such benefits included Generals Heinz Guderian, Paul Ludwig Ewald von Kleist, Wilhelm Ritter von Leeb, Gerd von Rundstedt, and one of the Holocaust's chief architects, Reinhard Heydrich.

 Trial, conviction and death

-In April 1946, Lammers was a defense witness at the Nuremberg trials.
-Starting in April 1949, he was tried in the Ministries Trial, one of the subsequent Nuremberg trials, and was sentenced to 20 years in prison.
-The sentence was later commuted to 10 years by US High Commissioner John J. McCloy, and he was released from Landsberg Prison in January 1951.
-Lammers died on 4 January 1962 in Düsseldorf and was buried in Berchtesgaden in the same plot as were his wife and daughter.
+In April 1946, Lammers was a defence witness at the trial before the International Military Tribunal in Nuremberg.
+Starting in April 1949, he was in the dock as one of the defendants in the Ministries Trial, one of the subsequent Nuremberg trials, and was convicted and sentenced to 20 years in prison.
+The sentence was later commuted to 10 years by US High Commissioner John J. McCloy, and he was released from Landsberg Prison early.
+Lammers died on 4 January 1962 in Düsseldorf and was buried in Berchtesgaden, in the same plot as his wife and daughter.